Beaufort Historic District (Beaufort, South Carolina): Neighborhoods

 The Point neighborhood (also known as the Old Point) is home to some of Beaufort's largest, oldest, and most expensive homes.
 Defined as the land between Carteret Street and the Beaufort River, this portion of downtown does not follow the major street grid and was once an area where a timber mill operated.
 Homes in this area range from the impressive mansions that overlook the Beaufort river to Victorian and Queen Anne style homes along Craven Street.
 Streetscapes are typically dominated by an impressive live oak canopy, often accompanied by Spanish moss.
 The Rhett House Inn is at 1009 Craven Street.

 The Bluff area is located along Bay Street and North Street, immediately west of downtown.
 The large homes in the area are some of the most recognizable in the city, and have a scenic overlook of the Beaufort River.
 The art deco U.S. District Courthouse is located at the western end of the Bluff.

 The Old Commons neighborhood (also known as the Northeast Quadrant) is located in the northeastern portion of Beaufort's original street grid, and is defined as the area among Carteret Street on the east, North Street on the south, Charles Street on the west, and Boundary Street to the north.
 Originally home to a hodgepodge of medium-sized homes, graveyards, and chapels, this section of downtown is undergoing reinvestment and redevelopment, yet retains a southern style of architecture.
 Nearly all homes in this neighborhood employ front or side porches.

 The Northwest Quadrant neighborhood is loosely defined as the area between Charles Street on the east, Prince Street to the south, Ribaut Road on the west, and Boundary Street to the north.
 This area has for generations been the center of Beaufort's African-American community and is composed of late 19th and early 20th century homes, many in a shotgun architectural style.
 Bladen Street serves as the principal street through the community, and was recently renovated with improved landscaping and pedestrian access.
 There have been increased efforts at rehabilitation of several properties in the Quadrant, though significant financial and social obstacles often hinder these efforts.

 Historic sites

-Several sites individually listed on the National Register are in Beaufort and may be contributing properties in this district.
+Several sites individually listed on the National Register are in Beaufort and are contributing properties in this district.
 These include: